govuk-one-login/mobile-android-ui/README.md

 ## Installation

-To use these libraries please refer to the Github Packages to find the latest versions for each.
+To use these libraries please refer to the GitHub Packages to find the latest versions for each.

 ### Gradle